A Guide For NQTs Struggling With Behaviour Management

 - How can you repair the damage?

 The key thing is to encourage the pupils to be honest, and for you to be honest as well.
-This isn’t about getting an apology from the pupils, but drawing a line under their behaviour.
+This isn’t about getting an apology from the pupils, but drawing a line under their behaviour and starting fresh.

 Alternatively, you could also use Twinkl’s Negative or Unhelpful Discussion Cards for your conversations with pupils.

 Most behaviour issues arise when pupils aren’t sure what they are doing or are bored.
-Make sure that you’re Try this strategy from Doug Lemov to avoid this issue:
+Make sure that you try this strategy from Doug Lemov to avoid this issue:

 - Explain a task and give the instructions.